earthddx/resume/README.md

 						PROFESSIONAL EXPERIENCE

-Computer Information Center, The Baikonur Cosmodrome, Russia 						   09/2013 to 09/ 2014
+Computer Information Center, The Baikonur Cosmodrome, Russia 						   09/2013 to 11/ 2014

-Computer Engineer Intern
+Computer Engineer
+·	Coded new and modified existing applications (e.g. rocket telemetry computations) using C++ and Delphi IDE.
+Was also engaged with diploma project.

 ·	Observed and documented system and component performance.

 ·	Wrote and compiled user manuals for completed systems.